florentpoujol/superpowers-game-ftext-plugin/tutorial.md

 Edit the file name and the theme name inside the CSS classes, as well as all values to you likings.

-In the editor settings, add the theme name in the `Custom Themes` fields.
+In the editor settings, add the theme's name in the custom theme input field then select `Custom` at the top of the list in the select field.
-You can have several custom themes separated by comas.

-Close the Settings tool then reopen it, so that you can choose your custom theme at the bottom of the theme's list.

 ## Syntax